10 Steps to Implementing a Performance Management System

 10. Iterate constantly

 Once the process is rolled out it is not the end of the plan it is the beginning of an interesting and insightful journey.
 The data and insights obtained by the process help organization make decisions on talent acquisition.
-This helps us understand where we stand on the skills and competence as a team.
+This helps us understand where we stand on our skills and competence as a team.
 The process must be iterative to ensure that the gaps are filled at the right time

 Launching a new performance management system also calls for software adoption.
-Many tools help you implement your methods smoothly and increase the adoption and the success rate of the process.
+Many tools help you implement your methods smoothly and increase the adoption and success rate of the process.
 At Datalligence, we design your performance management system that will match your culture and eliminate bias.
 Our employee engagement module helps you track feedback and conversations.
 Keep all your interactions on business and people performance in one place.
 Talk to our domain experts today to design a performance management system that is aligned with your organisation’s vision.